core-wg/oscore/draft-ietf-core-object-security.md

 ## Test Vector 7: OSCORE Response, Server {#tv7}

 This section contains a test vector for an OSCORE protected 2.05 Content response to the request in {{tv4}}.
 The unprotected response has payload "Hello World!" and no options.
-The protected response does not contain a kid nor a Partial IV.
+The protected response does not contain a 'kid' nor a Partial IV.
 Note that some parameters are derived from the request.

 Unprotected CoAP response: 0x64455d1f00003974ff48656c6c6f20576f726c6421 (21 bytes)